CyberSource/cybersource-rest-samples-java/README.md

-# cybersource-rest-samples-java
+# CyberSource REST samples for Java
-This project provides a sample codes for REST API Products supported by CyberSource
+This project provides a sample codes for REST APIs supported by CyberSource

 ## Requirements
 * JDK 1.8